July Program Chair -- Mort O'Shea

 - May 23 – "International Education -- In Search of World Peace" – The Institute of International Education (IIE) was founded in 1919 to prevent war through international educational exchanges.
 So what happened?
 The Institute today administers the Fulbright Program on behalf of the US Department of State, as well as other prestigious scholarship programs for multiple governments, foundations, and corporations.
 Grantees of these programs have won 105 Nobel Prizes in all fields and three of IIE's trustees have won the Peace Prize.
 Nevertheless, world peace continues to elude us.
 What's ahead?
 Why do some believe that higher international education is our best investment toward making the world a less dangerous place?
 Dr. Allan Goodman, CEO of IIE, will address these questions. [video]

 - May 30 -- "Cable-Laying on the High Seas" -- Captain Carl Winter will share his experiences as commander of an ocean-going telecommunications cable-laying ship on the high seas following mapped routes with previously determined bottom terrain.
 He will explain the use of ploughs to bury the cable (it’s not just laid on the bottom) and how they accommodate reefs.
 Modern ships can lay up to 125 miles/day up to six miles deep for 8,000 miles without stopping.
 Cable companies keep their cable laying operations private except to port authorities, municipalities, and shipping companies.
-Captain Carl will discuss national security risks to cables that are relatively fragile and that can be damaged or intentionally cut. [in-person & on Zoom]
+Captain Carl will discuss national security risks to cables that are relatively fragile and that can be damaged or intentionally cut. [video]

-April Program Chair - George Kull
+April 2023 Program Chair - George Kull

 - April 4 – "Is AI Replacing the Artist?
 Will Artists Become Obsolete?" – George Kull, a Summit Old Guard member, has presented talks on computer security, 5G, and home networking to the Technology Users Group.
 He has been analyzing current advances in artificial intelligence (AI) algorithms and their implementation.
 Now with the media all abuzz with AI programs such as ChatGPT and Stable-Diffusion that allow laypersons to replace writers and artists by just entering some simple text, George will give a not-too-technical talk on the generative AI evolution and revolution and whether artists will become obsolete. [video]